2020 National League Wild Card Series: Game 1

 Game 1 matched Trevor Bauer and Max Fried.
-Bauer struck out 12 while allowing two Braves hits in 7 2/3 innings, but Fried matched him with seven innings of six-hit ball as both teams relied on the bullpens to try and carry the way, with the Braves using seven reliever and the Reds using five.
+Bauer struck out 12 while allowing two Braves hits in 7 2/3 innings, but Fried matched him with seven innings of six-hit ball as both teams relied on the bullpens to try to carry the way, with the Braves using seven reliever and the Reds using five.
 Both teams would hit once with runners on scoring position, but the Reds left 13 on the bases while the Braves left nine, with the Reds leaving the bases loaded twice.
 In the 11th, the Reds got on with a double and two walks after two strikeouts, but Tyler Matzek struck out Mike Moustakas to end the threat.
 In the 13th, the Reds garnered two singles and a walk, but A.J.
 Minter quelled threats to score.
 In the bottom half, the Braves reached on singles by Nick Markakis and Austin Riley off Archie Bradley to set up for Freddie Freeman versus Amir Garrett.
 Freeman lined a one-out single to score the winning run.
 It was the first time the Braves had won Game 1 of a postseason series since the 2001 NLDS, snapping an 0-for-10 streak.

 This was the first time in MLB postseason history that a game was scoreless after 11 innings.
 There were also 37 strikeouts, a postseason record.
 This was also the first (and as it would end up, only) extra innings game of the 2020 season to not have the runner on second rule, which only applied to the regular season.